The Complete Guide to eCommerce Subscriptions

 AR = (subscriber increase from previous month / subscribers in previous month) × 100

-Listen to your customers as you start a subscription b
+Listen to your customers as you start a subscription business

-You may follow the six steps above, but ultimately, your customer base will let you know where you need to improve.
+You may follow the six steps above on how to start a subscription service, but ultimately, your customer base will let you know where you need to improve.
 Don’t hesitate to survey them periodically and use their feedback to refine your acquisition and retention strategies.

 To learn best practices for marketing your subscription after you launch, click here to read our next article.